lu-ci/apex-sigma-core/docs/information/commands.md

 `>>hardblockedwords` | Lists all hard-blocked words on the server. | `>>hardblockedwords` `>>hardblockwords` `>>hardblockword` | Works like "blockwords" but very intolerable.
 For example if you hardblock the word "ass" it will delete stuff like "assassin".
 It looks for any instance of the contance in the message, not indivitial segments. | `>>hardblockwords crap ass tits`
 `>>inviteautowarn` | When a user triggers the invite blocker, they will receive a warning.
 Like the warn command does, but automated. | `>>inviteautowarn`
+`>>log` | Toggles logging of multiple log types at once.
+You can enter "all" to turn on all logs.
+Or "none" to disable all logs.
+It can also accept a list of log types separated by a semicolon and space "; ".
+The accepted log types are bans, deletions, edits, filters, kicks, movement, mutes, purges, warnings.
+The log types in the list will be toggled when entered.
+If they were active, they will be deactivated, and vice versa. | `>>log kicks; bans; movement;`
+`>>loggingchannel` `>>logchannel` `>>logch` | Designates a channel where server events will be logged to.
+The stuff that is logged is member movement and moderator actions.
+Such as warns, bans, muting members and pruning channels.
+To disable the logging channel, input "disable" as the channel argument. | `>>loggingchannel #logging`
-`>>prefix` | Sets the prefix that Sigma should respond to.
+`>>logmodule` | Toggles logging of commands in the specified module being used. | `>>logmodule moderation` `>>prefix` | Sets the prefix that Sigma should respond to.
 This will be bound to your server and you can set it to anything you'd like.
 However, the prefix can not contain spaces.
 They will be automatically removed. | `>>prefix !!`
 `>>reactors` `>>reacs` | Shows a list of the server's reaction triggers.
 The list is separated into pages of 10 items each.
 You can specify the page number you want to see. | `>>reactors 4`
 `>>removecommand` `>>deletecommand` `>>remcmd` `>>delcmd` | Removes a custom command trigger used for custom commands from the server.
 This requires the Manage Server permission. | `>>removecommand hi`